One Book, One New Tecumseth

 - Join the conversation: have your book club discuss the title or register for one of the book club discussion groups hosted by New Tecumseth Public Library.
 Watch our website, facebook page, blog and twitter account for more details on the events connected with this community experience.

 Enjoy a great read.
 Participate in a book club discussion.
 Meet the author.
 There are so many ways to be involved in this community experience.
-Call your local branch of the New Tecumseth Public Library for a list of future events related to this community reading initiative.

 Machine Without Horses: Helen Humphreys – 2019